deezombiedude612/oop-labs/src/lab08.md

   <figcaption>Employee Superclass with Manager and Clerk Subclasses</figcaption>
 </figure>

 1. Implement all the classes as according to the given hierarchy.

-2. Write a test program that creates an array named `empArray` that stores an object of an Employee, a Manager, and a Clerk.
+2. Write a test program that creates an array named `empArray` that stores an object of an Employee, a Manager, and a Clerk.<br>
     In your program, include a method called `printElements()` that takes an array as a parameter and prints the type of employee, the object's data field values (by invoking the `toString()` method) and the monthly salary.

 3. Override the Object class' `equals()` method in Employee, Manager, and clerk classes.
     For each class, assume that two objects are considered equal if they have the **_same_** name.
     Test the `equals()` method on all derived types of Employee.

 ### Task 2